 At a minimum, all full-time employees will be evaluated annually prior to the close of the fiscal year.
-Employees with performance evaluations indicating a need for improvement are eligible for salary increases only if recommended by the Supervisor and approved by the appropriate Vice President and the President.
+Employees with performance evaluations indicating a need for improvement are eligible for salary increases only if recommended by the Supervisor, and Vice President, and approved by the President.